mattwheeler092/travo-ai-recommendation-engine/README.md

    **NOTE:** Ensure "read-only" permissions are applied to the `.pem` file using the command:
    `chmod 400 path/to/file.pem`

-2. Install git and docker on your ec2 instance by running the following commands:
+2. Install git and docker on your ec2 instance by running the following commands:\n `sudo apt-get update`\n
-   `sudo apt-get update`
-   `sudo apt-get install docker.io`
+   `sudo apt-get install docker.io`\n
    `sudo usermod -aG docker ubuntu`